 Connery was now, in 1962, the coolest actor ever.
 I thought Dr. No was the greatest movie I had ever seen, mostly because of Connery, his magnetism, his sex appeal.
 (Even at the age of ten, I did not like it when Bond told his Black Jamaican sidekick, Quarrel, to “fetch my shoes.”)
 My mother liked him too because he had the macho flair of her favorite actors, Clark Gable, Brian Donlevy, Rory Calhoun, James Arness, and Robert Mitchum.
 (My mother never liked the king of macho actors, John Wayne.)
 Connery’s exiting the casino at the beginning of the film while putting his winnings in his jacket pocket or walking across the hotel lobby in Jamaica about a third of the way through was as thrilling as watching him fight or speak.

-I knew those actors my mother liked, had seen them in movies or on television.
+I knew those actors my mother liked and had seen them in movies or on television.
 But they had begun acting in movies before I was born, so I did not consider them actors for me, for my generation.
 Actors like Elvis Presley, James Garner, Paul Newman, Steve Reeves (no accounting for childhood taste), and especially Sean Connery were my actors because they became famous after I was born.
 Connery was the first actor whose monumental fame unfolded during my development as a moviegoer and a fan.
 He was more famous, by far, than any other actor in the 1960s.
 He was advertised more than any other actor.

 His face was different, new, cruel, impossibly handsome, confident, sophisticated, smart, tough.
 This was what I thought was my introduction to Sean Connery, whose first name I could not pronounce because I had never seen it before.